This Honey Garlic Butter Salmon In Foil recipe is an easy dinner to throw together on your busy weeknights or weekends!

 Honey AND garlic butter all mixed together is one thing, but smearing it on a good side of salmon is something else!
 Baking it in its own foil packet makes it so juicy and tender, it falls apart on its own.
 Your new favourite salmon recipe is here!

-How do I know you’ll love this recipe?
-Because I just do.
-In all seriousness, this Browned Butter Honey Garlic Salmon as been remade and reshared and repined over 200,000 times, I knew I had to come out with an easier recipe with less mess and clean up.
-With this recipe, there’s no need to brown any butter, BUT, we do melt the butter first.
-Then, we mix the honey and garlic through it for an amazing jam-packed flavoured sauce!
+This Browned Butter Honey Garlic Salmon as been re-made, re-shared and re-pinned over 200,000 times, I knew I had to come out with an easier recipe with less mess and clean up.
+With this recipe, there’s no need to brown any butter!

 How do you bake salmon in foil?
 EASY!

 - The first step is to get a baking sheet or tray with 1-inch high sides.
 Even though you’re wrapping your salmon tightly in foil, you will need a baking sheet with sides just in case there is any leakage.

 - I use two sheets of foil when wrapping my salmon to ensure it completely wraps around the width of the fillet.

 - Once your sauce is done, drizzle it all over your fillet.
 THEN use a brush or spatula to get the sauce covering the entire fillet for those beautiful flavours to cook right through this fish, resulting in an incredible sweet, garlicky and salty flavour.